ByteOtter/journey/content/projects/nester/index.md

 So I sat there, never touched testing in unit (because why should they teach us useful things lol) nor in my project before (everything just works) and have to grasp new concepts like `mocking` functions.

 To sum it up it was quite a ride.
-But I managed to put out not only unit tests but also integration tests (additively by accident).
+But I managed to put out not only unit tests but also integration tests (admittedly by accident).
 And they worked!

-Now just slap in a workflow to automatically run unittests on PRs and commits and I can release my first project I just ... ooooooh Scheiße...
+Now just slap in a workflow to automatically run unit tests on PRs and commits and I can release my first project I just ... ooooooh Scheiße...

 ### Read the f*cking docs!